-Commercial & Residential development projects – After an ambitious three-year comprehensive planning effort, the City will be adopting its new Propel Vallejo General Plan 2040 and Sonoma Boulevard Specific Plan in Summer 2017, followed by the adoption of a new Development Code in 2018.
+Commercial & Residential development projects – After an ambitious three-year comprehensive planning effort, the City adopted its new Propel Vallejo General Plan 2040 and Sonoma Boulevard Specific Plan in Summer 2017, followed by the adoption of a new Development Code in 2018.
 The plans are bold new visions capitalizing on the City’s waterfront setting and historic neighborhoods, and envision vibrant mixed-use corridors, walkable neighborhoods, and jobs-focused employment centers.
 For additional information, go to the Propel Vallejo website.

 |Alstom||Refurbishes and repair trains|

 |Liled’s Candy Kitchen||In-store made ice cream and chocolates|

 |Ghiringhelli’s Specialty Foods||Specialty foods for private label customers|